liqd/adhocracy3/src/adhocracy_sample/adhocracy_sample/docs/rest_api.rst

 will be available by then.

-At this point, the fact that an item is not constructed empty, but always immediately contains an intial, empty version that is passed back to the client via an extra attribute 'first_version_path' complicates things significantly.
+At this point, the fact that an item is not constructed empty, but always immediately contains an initial, empty version that is passed back to the client via an extra attribute 'first_version_path' complicates things significantly.